palantir/gradle-jacoco-coverage/README.md

 The `jacocoFullReport` task is a standard `JacocoReport` task and has the same configuration options as the vanilla [Gradle Jacoco](https://docs.gradle.org/current/userguide/jacoco_plugin.html) task.

+By default, Jacoco report tasks of all projects and subprojects are considered when compiling the full report.
+Projects can be excluded from consideration through the `jacocoFull` extension:

+    jacocoFull {
+        excludeProject ":my-sub-project", ":buildSrc"
+    }